A Playful Way To Teach Kids To Control Their Anger

 And parents tell their kids, if you don't ask before taking food, long fingers could reach out and grab you, Ishulutak says.

-Then there's the story of Northern lights — which helps kids learn to keep their hats on in the winter.
+Then there's the story of northern lights — which helps kids learn to keep their hats on in the winter.

 "Our parents told us that if we went out without a hat, the Northern lights are going to take your head off and use it as a soccer ball," Ishulutak says.
 "We used to be so scared!" she exclaims and then erupts in laughter.